Catalog Description

 Other (Term projects, research papers, portfolios, etc.)

-1. Locate rehearsal properties as required by set design.
+1. Create blood packets or other consumable special effects which are needed for every performance.
 2. Complete intermediate and advanced level production paperwork.
 3. Attend and assist with rehearsals.

 Required Materials